matloff/worthycsds/README.md

 not.

 What happened?
-Typically the crux of the matter is that B either (1) has a deeper insight into the course material or (2) B speaks more cogently about that material--likely *both*.
+Typically the crux of the matter is that B either (1) has a deeper insight into the course material than B's grades would indicate or (2) B speaks more cogently about that material--likely *both*.

 The point, then, is: